 14. FEES AND COSTS

-ADR Options will periodically publish a Fee Schedule setting forth all fees.
+ADR Options will provide a Fee Schedule setting forth all fees upon request.
 The expense of witnesses, cost of proofs and the costs of a stenographic record, if any, shall be borne by the party requesting such services, and shall be paid directly to the provider of such services.

 A retainer of the estimated arbitration cost might be required for the matter to proceed.
 The party enforcing an arbitration agreement can prepay for the full cost to allow the case to go forward.
 The arbitrator can decide who is responsible for the cost of the arbitration in the final award.